probcomp/Venturecxx/README.md

 - The actual entry points are in `script/`, notably `script/venture`.
 - Advanced example programs live in `examples/`.
 - There are some developer tools available in `tool/`.
+- The reference manual can be built from the `refman/` directory (requires Sphinx).
 - There is a stale C++11 backend in `backend/cxx/`.
 - The Javascript client and web demos are in `demos/`, subdivided by architecture into `demos/jsripl` (which corresponds to the erstwile